-Canon G7 X Mark II versus Nikon D3400
+Canon G7 X Mark II vs Nikon D3400

-The physical size and weight of the Canon G7 X Mark II and the Nikon D3400 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Nikon D3400.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.